gravitywiz/gwiz-batcher-reprocess-calculations/README.md

-# Gravity Wiz Batcher
+# Gravity Wiz Batcher: Reprocess Calculations

-A plugin template for bulk processing items in batches.
+Use this plugin to reprocess calculations for all entries for a given form.